apache/nuttx/configs/sama5d3x-ek/README.txt

         Defaults should be okay for all related settings.

-    17. The Real Time Clock/Calendar RTC) may be enabled with these settings:
+    15. The Real Time Clock/Calendar RTC) may be enabled by reconfiguring NuttX.

-        System Type:
-          CONFIG_SAMA5_RTC=y                   : Enable the RTC driver

-        Drivers (these values will be selected automatically):
-          CONFIG_RTC=y                         : Use the RTC for system time CONFIG_RTC_DATETIME=y                : RTC supports data/time

-        The RTC supports an alarm that may be enable with the following settings.
-        However, there is nothing in the system that currently makes use of this alarm.

-        Drivers:
-          CONFIG_RTC_ALARM=y                   : Enable the RTC alarm

-        Library Routines
-         CONFIG_SCHED_WORKQUEUE=y              : Alarm needs work queue support
+        See the section entitled "RTC" above for detailed configuration settings.

-    18. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
-This can be selected with the following settings in the NuttX configuration file:
+    16. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
+See the detailed configuration settings in the section entitled "Watchdog Timer" above.

-        System Type:
-          CONFIG_SAMA5_WDT=y                  : Enable the WDT peripheral
-                                              : Defaults in "RTC Configuration" should be OK

-        Drivers (this will automatically be selected):
-          CONFIG_WATCHDOG=y                   : Enables watchdog timer driver support

-        Application Configuration -> Eamples
-          CONFIG_EXAMPLES_WATCHDOG=y          : Enable apps/examples/watchdog

-        The WDT timer is driven off the slow, 32768Hz clock divided by 128.
-        As a result, the watchdog a maximum timeout value of 16 seconds.
-The SAMA5 WDT may also only be programmed one time; the processor must be reset before the WDT can be reprogrammed.

-        The SAMA5 always boots with the watchdog timer enabled at its maximum timeout (16 seconds).
-In the normal case where no watchdog timer driver has been configured, the watchdog timer is disabled as part of the start up logic.
-But, since we are permitted only one opportunity to program the WDT, we cannot disable the watchdog time if CONFIG_SAMA5_WDT=y.
-So, be forewarned:  You have only 16 seconds to run your watchdog timer test!

-        NOTE:  If you are using the norboot program to run from FLASH as I did, beware that the default version also disables the watchdog.
-You will need a special version of norboot with CONFIG_SAMA5_WDT=y.

-    19. This example can be configured to enable the SAMA5 TRNG peripheral so that it provides /dev/random.
-The following configuration will enable the TRNG, /dev/random, and the simple test of /dev/random at apps/examples/ranadom:
+    17. This example can be configured to enable the SAMA5 TRNG peripheral so that it provides /dev/random.
+See the section entitled "TRNG and /dev/random" above for detailed configuration information.

-        System Type:
-          CONFIG_SAMA5_TRNG=y                 : Enable the TRNG peripheral

-        Drivers (automatically selected):
-          CONFIG_DEV_RANDOM=y                 : Enable /dev/random

-        Applications -> Examples
-          CONFIG_EXAMPLES_RANDOM=y            : Enable apps/examples/random
-          CONFIG_EXAMPLES_MAXSAMPLES=64       : Default settings are probably OK CONFIG_EXAMPLES_NSAMPLES=8

-    20. See also the sections above for additional configuration options:
+    18. See also the sections above for additional configuration options:
         "AT24 Serial EEPROM", "CAN Usage", "SAMA5 ADC Support", "SAMA5 PWM Support", "OV2640 Camera Interface", "I2S Audio Support"